PLSysSec/dudect/README.md

 dudect: dude, is my code constant time?
 =======================================

+This repository, forked from [dudect](https://github.com/oreparaz/dudect), contains a version of dudect that supports CT-Wasm.

 This is a humble try at determining whether a piece of code runs in constant time or not.
 The approach is easy: run it with different inputs, measure execution time and apply statistics.